AhmedUZaki/INSTANT-AI/Track 1_ Python for Data science/Session 10/README.md

   -  Class diagram

 - #### Programming Language vs. Framework:

   - Programming languages are nothing more than a set of rules by which you make a computer do what you want.

+  - Frameworks are tools that help to increase the efficiency of using a specific language, be it JavaScript, PHP, or Python.
+However, they help to achieve incredible results.

+  - Frameworks are based on one programming language but can contain more programming languages or tools for better performance.

+  - Programming languages are more flexible than frameworks.

+- #### Design patterns Vs. Architectural patterns:

+  - Programming languages are nothing more than a set of rules by which you make a computer do what you want.